Uncut Gems

 2019 film by the Safdie brothers From Wikipedia, the free encyclopedia

-Uncut Gems is a 2019 American crime thriller film[5] directed by Josh and Benny Safdie, who wrote the screenplay with Ronald Bronstein.
-The film stars Adam Sandler, LaKeith Stanfield, Julia Fox, Kevin Garnett, Idina Menzel, and Eric Bogosian.
-The film tells the story of Howard Ratner, a Jewish-American jeweler and gambling addict who must retrieve an expensive gem he purchased in order to pay off his debt.
+Uncut Gems is a 2019 American crime thriller film[5] directed by Josh and Benny Safdie, who wrote it with Ronald Bronstein.
+It stars Adam Sandler, LaKeith Stanfield, Julia Fox, Kevin Garnett, Idina Menzel, and Eric Bogosian.
+Sandler plays Howard Ratner, a jeweler and gambling addict who must retrieve an opal to pay off his debt.
 Filming took place from September to November 2018.
-The original score is by Daniel Lopatin.
+Daniel Lopatin composed the score.

 Written by